► Coronavirus and the car industry

 'The review of factories, models and markets is not going to be good for the British car industry.
 The last thing the industry needs is a major disruption to both demand and supply.
 The more marginal the operations, the model and the market, the more likely things are to be cut.'

-Initially, most brands are committing to closing production lines for a couple of weeks, although BMW is shuttering its facilities until 19 April, but the long-term outlook is far from certain as most European countries impose strict limits on the movement of people.
+Initially, most brands are committing to closing production lines for a couple of weeks, but the long-term outlook is far from certain as most European countries impose strict limits on the movement of people.

 In a separate development, the British government is talking to manufacturers such as Ford and Jaguar Land Rover to see if they can help manufacture ventilators as the National Health Service ramps up preparations for mass sickness among the wider population.